pflanze/functional-perl/docs/howto.md

         &{Weakened $rec} ($start)
     }

 Without the `Weakened` call, this would leak the closure at $rec.
+(In principle, setting `$rec = undef; ` when the subroutine is done would work, too, but the subroutine might lose control due to an unavoidable exception like out of memory or a signal handler that calls `die`, in which case it would still be leaked.)

 Note that alternative, and often better, solutions for self-referential closures exist: `FP::fix`, and `_SUB_` from `use